GooberRF/redux/README.md

 Notes:
 ------
 - Boolean options accept `true`, `false`, `1`, `0`.
 If no value is provided, presence of the option is treated as `true`.
+- Class options reference class names from in the corresponding .tbl file.
+Use quotation marks if it has spaces.

 Credit:
 ------